Mercy1101/Mercy1101.github.io/docs/_posts/2012-01-03-layout-table-of-contents-include-post.md

 ---
-title: "Layout: Post with Nested Table of Contents via Helper"
+title: " with Nested Table of Contents via Helper"
 tags:
   - table of contents
 ---